Dartmouth College student groups: Chimera

-Chimera is a college-recognized society that accepts members of all genders.
-The society aims to bring together a diverse group of leaders from all sectors of campus with the goal of improving campus life.
-In recent years, the society has focused itself around mental health activism.
-Membership is essentially secret: Members may self-disclose membership but are forbidden from sharing the identity of other members.
-A small number of members are selected from an application process, though the vast majority of members are selected during the traditional "tapping" period.
-Members carry canes at graduation.
+Chimera was founded in 1914 by three Dartmouth seniors and continues to operate as of 2025.
+The secret society has since become co-ed and is college-recognized.
+Chimera aims to bring together a diverse group of leaders from all sectors of campus with the goal of improving campus life.
+At graduation, members carry hand-carved wooden canes depicting the Greek mythological monster Chimera.

 Cobra

-Cobra was founded in 1978 as Dartmouth's first all-female society.
-The society occupies a house on Summer Street.
+Cobra was founded in 1978 as Dartmouth's first all-female secret society.
+The society is recognized by the college and occupies a house on Summer Street.
 Cobra focuses on cross-generational mentorship and selects women on the basis of demonstrated leadership within the Dartmouth community and devotion to the college.